 \subsection{Analysis}

 \textbf{Ablation Study.} We conduct an ablation study to show the effectiveness of our methods in Table \ref{tab:ablation}.
 The results reveal that each of our designed components can significantly enhance the model.
 For our data filtering strategy, we find that each considered dimension plays its expected role.
 Specifically, the label correctness filtering affects the model’s prediction performance.
-The explanation quality filtering influences the model’s explainability. and the data diversity filtering impacts the consistency of the model’s cross-task performance.
+The explanation quality filtering influences the model’s explainability, and the data diversity filtering impacts the consistency of the model’s cross-task performance.
 Meanwhile, the proposed rule-based RL stage with a composite reward can further enhance the performance and explainability of the SFT-initialized model.
 The designed explanation quality reward effectively improves the quality of corresponding explanations and enhances the final model performance.
 More detailed results can be found in Appendix \ref{appendix:abla}.

-\textbf{Claim Decontextualization and Claim Decomposition Study.} We revisit two typical stages in detection pipelines: claim decontextualization and claim decomposition.
-Decontextualization \citep{choi-etal-2021-decontextualization} aims to address coreference and ellipsis in the claims, which may make sentences difficult to ground.
-Decomposition \citep{min2023factscore} tries to decompose each claim into atomic facts and use the detection model to predict the label for each atomic fact.
+\textbf{Claim Decontextualization and Claim Decomposition Study.} We revisit two typical stages in detection pipelines: claim decontextualization and decomposition.
+Decontextualization \citep{choi-etal-2021-decontextualization} aims to address coreference and ellipsis in claims, which may make claims difficult to ground.
+Decomposition \citep{min2023factscore} tries to decompose each claim into atomic facts.
 If all atomic facts are supported by the document, then the claim is supported; otherwise, the claim is not supported.
 We use GPT-4.1 to conduct these two operations, then use the modified claims as new inputs.
-As shown in Table \ref{tab:claim}, claim decontextualization is not needed for our model as it can effectively capture the context-dependent relations.
-Also, we can find that claim decomposition can further improve the performance of FaithLens.
+As shown in Table \ref{tab:claim}, decontextualization and decomposition are not needed for our model as FaithLens can effectively capture the context-dependent relations.
 Details can be found in Appendix \ref{appendix:claim}.

 \textbf{Human Evaluation.} We conduct the human evaluation for the explanations from FaithLens and GPT-4o on 120 selected samples.
 For each comparison, the final result is determined by majority voting for three dimensions: readability, helpfulness, and informativeness.
 Results from Figure \ref{fig_human_eval} show the effectiveness of our method.
 Details are shown in Appendix \ref{appendix:human}, e.g., evaluation principles.